Valodya1993/HTML-CSS-project/README.md

-# Course Project: Responsive One-Page Company Website
+# Course Project: Responsive One-Page MOGO Company Website

 ## About the Project

-This project is a course assignment representing a responsive one-page website for a fictional company.
+This project is a course assignment representing a responsive one-page website for MOGO company.
 The site is built using the mobile-first approach.
 The goal was to practice modern layout techniques, responsiveness, and basic interactivity with JavaScript.

 ## Features